 The public transport is child-friendly, but if you have a stroller, you need to plan a little.
-Various metro stations in the city center feature elevators (look for a handicapped symbol) and when it comes to trams, many of them have no stairs.
+Various metro stations in the city centre feature elevators (look for a handicapped symbol) and when it comes to trams, many of them have no stairs.
 Otherwise, when you encounter short stairs and need help, don’t hesitate to ask any man around, it’s common to do so.

-Many cafés in Prague are children-friendly too and often feature kids playing area.
+Many cafés in Prague are children-friendly too and often feature kids playing areas.
 For example Café Mistral in the Old Town, Le Caveau in the Vinohrady district, or Café Jedna in the Holešovice district.